PeterSmyth12/python-socialsci/_episodes/13-sqlite.md

 - "Describe the benefits of accessing data using a database compared to a CSV file"
 keypoints:
 - "The SQLite database system is directly available from within Python"
-- "A database table and a pandas dataframe can be considered similar structures"
+- "A database table and a pandas Dataframe can be considered similar structures"
 - "Using pandas to return all of the results from a query is simpler than using sqlite3 alone  "
 ---